-Manila has its Chinese community, which has existed since Spanish colonial era.
-This museum records their presence in the Philippines history, including their achievement and culture.
+Manila has its Chinese community, which has existed since the Spanish colonial era.
+This museum records its presence in Philippines history, including its achievement and culture.
 In this three-floor museum, you can learn about their history, starting from their arrival in the 9th century.
 Being the minority has brought some limitations to their lives but they gained their independence through opportunity and assimilation.
-After all, they had their important role in the Philippines’ industrial era.
+After all, they had an important role in the Philippines’ industrial era.

 The church has undergone its own renovation and restoration after the war and earthquakes happening in Manila.
 The restoration does a pretty good job, keeping the Baroque style intact so it has this classic style.
 But once you get into the church, it looks pretty modern – well, at least it looks like the design from the 80s.
 The highlight of this church is the Black Nazarene, which is the icon, Jesus Christ, carrying his cross in the full-size dimension.
 The icon was crafted a long time ago in Mexico before it finally ended up in 1606 in Manila.
 The dark wood material has made it look somewhat natural and real.

 As it was mentioned before, the Chinese were the minority that was often rejected by the native people.
 This Chinese cemetery was built for Chinese residents – at that time, they weren’t permitted to be buried in the Catholic cemeteries.
 During World War II at the time of Japanese occupation, the cemetery was used for execution.
 You can find a temple, Chong Hock Tong, which was built in 1850.
 It is claimed to be the oldest temple in Manila.
 The design is similar to those found in Fujian Province in China.
 If you explore the place, you can also visit Liat See Tong, this is a memorial hall dedicated to Chinese community scholars and leaders killed by the Japanese.